Nature-based solutions

 Spain

-In 2024, Amazon announced a €2.2 million grant to support Arco Verde in Madrid, a new 200-kilometer-long green walking and cycling route that will surround the city.
+In 2024, we announced a €2.2 million grant to support Arco Verde in Madrid, a new 200-kilometer-long green walking and cycling route that will surround the city.
 Amazon will fund the construction of a 14-kilometer section of the route that will include pedestrian paths and cycle lanes, as well as restoring 16.7 hectares of habitat and planting more than 16,000 trees and bushes.

 Read more on Amazon News , opens in a new tab